WiaanB/gophercises/README.md

 ## sitemap
 using the link parser to create a sitemap from a website provided

 ## cli tool
 a cli tool for basic task tracking

+## number_normalizer
+normalize some numbers and store them in PostgreSQL